blakexyz6/Wallpapers/README.md

 # Wallpapers
-A repo full of mobile and desktop wallpapers that I use
+A repo full of mobile and desktop wallpapers that I use for the Nord and Everforest themes